tufts-carpentries/python-novice-gapminder/_episodes/03-types-conversion.md

 ~~~
 {: .error}

-## Strings can be added and multiplied.
+## Strings can be added and multiplied

 *   "Adding" character strings concatenates them.